algolia/docsearch/docs/src/recomended-configuration.md

   what should be updated.
 Do not worry, we will still crawl your website and discover embedded hyperlinks to find your great content.

-- Every pages needs to have her full context available.
+- Every pages needs to have their full context available.
 Using [metadata is meaningful][3].

 - Every `lvlx` DOM elements (matching the selectors defined in your